Domestic Dreamboat

 These mouthwatering brownies are composed of 3 layers:

 • The brownie.
-This is an easy to make brownie batter with basic ingredients.
+This is an easy-to-make brownie batter with basic ingredients.

 • The marshmallow.
 You simply spread a layer of mini marshmallows over the cooked brownie layer and pop it back into the oven until melted.